jbcodeforce/aws-studies/docs/infra/route53.md

 ## DNS

-DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.
+DNS is a collection of rules and records which helps client apps understand how to reach a server through URLs.
 Here is a quick figure to summarize the process, which in fact should also have the root server (for the `.com`... resolution) and TLD server (for `amazon` or `google`).
 The SLD server is the one presented in the figure.

  ![7](./images/dns.png)